 - Align your organisation with the King IV™ corporate governance principles by consulting with us.

-- Increase your awareness on IT Governance by attending a practical workshop on IT GRC.
+- Increase your awareness on IT Governance by attending a practical IT GRC workshop.

 - Align your IT Policies with the King IV™ principles by asking us to review or draft IT policies that are compliant with the principles.